MediaComem/comem-archidep/ex/wopr-deployment.md

-# Deploy a Sinatra & Svelte application with a Redis database
+# Deploy WOPR, a Sinatra & Svelte web application with a Redis database

 The goal of this exercice is to put in practice the knowledge acquired during previous exercices to deploy a new application from scratch on your server.